GraemeMcRae/sandbox1/README.md

 This sandbox was created 1/8/2023 to help me learn about Git and GitHub

 ## markdown language
+Markdown is a language used in FILENAME.md files such as this README.md file.
 [This cheatsheet](https://www.markdownguide.org/cheat-sheet/) tells you all you need to know about the markdown language.